AmitSurpur/AnalogCNN/README.md

-# Low Power Mixed Signal Design of CNN Operator for AI Acceleration
+# Multiply and Accumulate operations in Analog for AI Acceleration

 ## Abstract